SkylineCommunications/dataminer-docs/connector-help/connector_help/Motorola SE-4100.md

 SNMP Settings:

 - **Port number**: \[The port of the connected device, by default *161*.\]
-- **Get community string**: \[The community string used when reading values from the device(default value if not overridden in the driver: *public*).Note: If you have specified a default value in the driver, then specify that custom value.\]
+- **Get community string**: \[The community string used when reading values from the device (default value if not overridden in the driver: *public*).
+  Note: If you have specified a default value in the driver, then specify that custom value.\]
-- **Set community string**: \[The community string used when setting values on the device(default value if not overridden in the driver: *private*).Note: If you have specified a default value in the driver, then specify that custom value.\]
+- **Set community string**: \[The community string used when setting values on the device (default value if not overridden in the driver: *private*).
+  Note: If you have specified a default value in the driver, then specify that custom value.\]

 ## Usage

 ### System Monitor